greeneless/selenium_open_kaseya/README.md

-Public repository initiated by MSP Builder, LCC for Kaseya UI manipulation and automation of tasks not opened to REST API
+Public repository initiated by MSP Builder, LCC for Kaseya UI manipulation and automation of tasks not opened to REST API<br>

--- exes are created with <b>"python PyInstaller --onefile FileName.py"</b>
+-- exes are created with <b>"python PyInstaller --onefile FileName.py"</b><br>

--- exes require ChromeDriver.exe to be available to the program but all other dependencies (including the Python interpreter) will be contained in the app.
+-- exes require ChromeDriver.exe to be available to the program but all other dependencies (including the Python interpreter) will be contained in the app.<br>
 <br><br>
 RECOMMENDED INSTALL FOR CHROMEDRIVER:<br>
 --<b>Install Chocolatey in Elevated PowerShell:</b><br>